 Data is also collected and analysed by the Trust at 3 assessment points.

 Early Years Foundation Stage

 Using transition documents and observations, teachers complete a baseline assessment, finalised by the end of September, for children in our Reception Class.
 Ongoing assessment through observations and Teacher Assessment (TA) inform the assessment points.
-Observations are recorded on Tapestry.

 Phonics